 Use humor to reframe but don’t negate negativity.

 As I said, in the book they go into way more details and provide examples so I want to clarify the last point from the excerpt- don’t negate negativity.
-By that, they stress that the parent shouldn’t ignore the fact that the negative, for example the fact that the child played badly.
+By that, they stress that the parent shouldn’t ignore the negative fact, for example the fact that the child played badly.
 The parent should acknowledge the negative but use humor to show how much worse the situation could be as well- thus being a realistic optimist.

 I hope you enjoyed these parenting tips based on the Danish Way of Parenting for how to raise happy kids.
 What were your favorite tips?
 Feel free to share your thoughts on reframing.